jiangsier-xyz/jiangsier-archetype-maven/README.md

 ---- | ---- | ----
 p{n} | n+1th parameter | #p1<br/>Indicates the second parameter of the current method call.
 a{n} | same as p{n} | #a1
-parameterName | Parameter Reference by parameterName | #username<br/>Indicates the parameter named username in the current method.
-Note: The parameter name is not reserved by default when Java is compiled, and this way may get nothing.
+parameterName | Parameter Reference by parameterName | #username<br/>Indicates the parameter named username in the current method. <br/>Note: The parameter name is not reserved by default when Java is compiled, and this way may get nothing.
 If you explicitly specify the "-parameters" compilation switch, you can use this notation, otherwise it is recommended to use #p{n} to refer to parameter values. methodName | current method name | #methodName method | current method | #method.name<br/>Access the name property of the Method object corresponding to the current method target | the currently called object | #target